Forrest O'Connor: Career

 After launching the webcasting company Concert Window with fellow Harvard graduate Dan Gurney in 2010, O'Connor joined several Boston-based bands and, for the next three years, was an in-demand sideman, session musician, and backup vocalist.
-In summer 2013, he recorded a five-song EP, Wisewater, which was released through CDBaby and iTunes.
-Upon hearing the EP, Nashville-based string arranger and producer Kris Wilkinson introduced O'Connor to singer Kate Lee, then a senior at Belmont University, believing the two would work well together.
-O'Connor and Lee hit it off, and in January 2014, O'Connor returned to his hometown of Nashville so the two could begin performing as a duo under the name Wisewater.

-While waiting for Lee to graduate college, O'Connor worked as a session player and sideman and sat in regularly with the country house band at The Station Inn.
+In 2014, he moved to Nashville and worked as a session player and sideman and sat in regularly with the country house band at The Station Inn.
 In March 2014, he won the Tennessee State Mandolin Championship.
-Shortly thereafter, singer-songwriter Mary Gauthier saw Wisewater's first music video (for O'Connor's song, "What Have I Been Saying?") and invited them to perform with her on The Grand Ole Opry that June.
-Wisewater's first EP, The Demonstration, debuted at #13 on the iTunes Singer-Songwriter chart in November 2014.
-The duo toured nationally throughout 2015, sitting in with and opening for a range of artists including Emmylou Harris, Ricky Skaggs, Suzy Bogguss, Sam Bush, and Gauthier.
+Shortly thereafter, he made his Grand Ole Opry debut accompanying singer-songwriter Mary Gauthier.
+That year, as part of a duo called Wisewater, he released an EP entitled The Demonstration, which debuted at #13 on the iTunes Singer-Songwriter chart in November 2014.
+He toured nationally with Wisewater in 2015, sitting in with and opening for a range of artists including Emmylou Harris, Ricky Skaggs, Suzy Bogguss, Sam Bush, and Gauthier.
 Late that year, Wisewater became absorbed into the O'Connor Band featuring Mark O'Connor.

 O'Connor appeared on the final episode of the fourth season of ABC's hit series Nashville in May 2016, performing mandolin, acoustic guitar, and electric guitar behind Chris Carmack's character, Will Lexington.
 The O'Connor Band released its debut full-length album, Coming Home, in August 2016 on Rounder Records, and it reached No. 1 on the Billboard Top Bluegrass Albums chart.
 The album remained in the top 10 for most of the rest of 2016 and was hailed by No Depression as "a stunning debut".

 There are some albums that are so sonically gorgeous, they sound as if the music has arrived from another plane; the players are so connected to each other, weaving their own parts so tightly together, the sound encloses you in its warmth and beauty...The twelve songs on Coming Home display the elegance, polished style, and supple songwriting of a group that's been playing together for years...Every song on Coming Home is a treasure.